visualizedata/data-structures/README.md

 **Note: [IEEE VIS](http://ieeevis.org/year/2021/welcome) virtual conference is October 24-29**

-**Weekly Assignment 9, due Tuesday 11/2 at 6:00pm:**
+**Weekly Assignment 8, due Tuesday 11/2 at 6:00pm:**
-You will begin writing sensor data to a database.
+Switching gears from previous assignments, you will use an IoT development board and sensors to collect and log data to your local computer.
+You will also sketch your first iteration of the design of an interactive visualization of the data you will collect from the sensor.

 **Final Assignment 3 distributed:** Surveilling your life.